emdashcodes/codemirror-rich-markdoc/README.md

 * It is still missing proper support for Markdown image syntax
 * Text surrounded by brackets (`[foo]`) is erroneously rendered as though it is a link
 * In ATX-style headers, the renderer always assumes there is one space between the header mark and the header text instead of computing the actual amount of whitespace
-* When using the up and down arrow keys to navigate into a region that is replaced with a rendered block, the editor sometimes moves the cursor to the opposite end of the region
 * The rendered block replacement code is not yet optimized, so it recomputes all of the replaced regions on every operation instead of only updating them as needed
 * Clicking inside of rendered blocks causes the cursor to be placed at the equivalent position in the document, which may not match the position of the rendered content
 * Nested Markdoc tags do not yet render correctly